For half marathon runners who want to get to the start line feeling calm, prepared, and excited, ready to run their best race.

 DM me and I, Caroline, will adjust your plan.
 This is one of the things that makes this different from an app.
 Life happens.
 Injuries happen.
 Your plan doesn't have to fall apart when they do.
 I will be there to discuss your next steps with you.

 It's not.
 Full 1:1 coaching is more personal and more involved.
-This programme is for runners who want something significantly better than an app or a PDF, at a price that makes sense.
+This program is for runners who want something significantly better than an app or a PDF, at a price that makes sense.
 If you want full 1:1 attention, that's a different conversation and a different price point.

 8 weeks is the minimum to see real progress.
 12 weeks is where things start to feel solid.
 16 weeks gives you the full picture.
 This is why the quarterly option is the recommended option if you have a specific race in mind.